nestjs/docs.nestjs.com/content/techniques/caching.md

 > info **Hint** The `Cache` class is imported from the `cache-manager`, while `CACHE_MANAGER` token from the `@nestjs/common` package.

 The `get` method on the `Cache` instance (from the `cache-manager` package) is used to retrieve items from the cache.
-If the item does not exist in the cache, `undefined` will be returned.
+If the item does not exist in the cache, `null` will be returned.

 ```typescript
 const value = await this.cacheManager.get('key');